Boot Camp Provided Campus Lab Experience to Students, Teachers

 Sharing FSA Resources

-FSA student projects are added to a website open-sources that other classrooms can access for their experiments.
-The formation of virtual networks of teachers and classrooms to test new designs and give critiques to the inventors will provide a feedback loop to improve the projects as well as data for possible publications.
+FSA student projects are added to a website of open-source files that other classrooms can access for their experiments.
+Forming virtual networks of teachers and classrooms to test new designs and give critiques to the inventors will provide a feedback loop to improve the projects as well as provide data for possible publications.

 “Students at every high school need and deserve these opportunities,” Standeven said.
 “Eventually, every high school will be able to support a bio-engineering mindset and the opportunity to develop ideas into projects.
 Eventually, communities will see that synthetic biology is doable, achievable, and a way to solve major world problems.”